 SECTION 1 – QUALIFICATIONS FOR MEMBERSHIP:

-Upon a majority vote of the members present at any Church service or meeting, membership shall be extended to all who have had and whose lives evidence a genuine experience of regeneration through faith in, and acceptance of, the Lord Jesus Christ as personal Savior, who agree with this Constitution and statement of faith, who are in overall harmony with our church philosophy of ministry, and who meet one of the following requirements:
+Upon a majority vote of the members present at any Church service or meeting, membership shall be extended to all who have had and whose lives evidence a genuine experience of regeneration through faith in, and acceptance of, the Lord Jesus Christ as personal Savior, and follow the Constitution and statement of faith, who are in overall harmony with our church philosophy of ministry, and who meet one of the following requirements:

 (A) Baptism (immersion) as a true believer in Christ Jesus as personal Saviour;

 (B) Letter of transfer from another Bible-believing church of like faith and practice, or other written statement of good standing from the prior church if the applicant has been baptized by immersion subsequent to a profession of faith;

 (C) Testimony of faith, having been baptized by immersion in a church of like faith and practice.